DMGDy/epic-bar-rs/README.md

 several compiled tools (although specifically for the the Eww widgets), so naturally I would like to implement all of it on its own.
 Here are the tools that generate Eww code to dynamically show widgets/ show system information:

 * [workspaces](https://github.com/DMGDy/eww-workspaces)
 * [statuses](https://github.com/DMGDy/statuses)
 * [more statuses (in Rust)](https://github.com/DMGDy/statuses-rs)
 * [Open windows in workspaces](https://github.com/DMGDy/eww-windows)

+I previously relied on Rust crates to obtain information such as Netowrk and Wi-fi information but I will plan on simply using D-bus to interact with these services.

 ## TO-DO
 Things to do in order of priority: